The Power of Regularization in Solving Extensive-Form Games: Regularized Dilated Optimistic Mirror Descent ( Reg-DOMD )

 Letting $\Theta_{t+1}=D_{\psi^{\cZ}}(\bz^*_\tau,\hat \bz_{t+1})+D_{\psi^{\cZ}}(\hat \bz_{t+1},\bz_t)$, inequality~\eqref{eq:app1_thm_main-main-text} can be written as

 where the second inequality comes from $\eta\tau\leq\eta\leq \frac{7}{8}$.
 This justifies the linear convergence.

 In the existing work \cite{DBLP:conf/iclr/WeiLZL21-haipeng-normal-form-game, DBLP:conf/nips/LeeKL21-EFG-last-iterate} without regularization, i.e., when $\tau=0$, the above argument cannot guarantee the linearly shrinking property of $\Theta_t$.
 With the unique NE assumption, one can prove some ``slope" in the original bilinear objective which implies an explicit convergence rate \citep[Lemma 15]{DBLP:conf/nips/LeeKL21-EFG-last-iterate}.
 It was unclear if such an assumption can be removed.
 Here, the regularization technique enables us to avoid such an assumption.
-See a more detailed and technical discussion below Lemma \ref{V-star-non-empty}. \kz{it is still not clear from the last sentence, why we need uniqueness?}\my{Is it okay now?}\kz{good.}
+See a more detailed and technical discussion below Lemma \ref{V-star-non-empty}.